Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 * Being able to attach images and documents to a card to enhance a note is more useful than I anticipated.

-* Trello has several integrations with other services, allowing me to build self-managing knowledge systems.
+* Trello has several integrations with other services (such as IFTTT), allowing me to build self-managing knowledge systems.
 I can pull data from around the internet and automatically add it to a board.
 I can give apps and bots access to my board to automatically take action on my cards (with my approval).
 I can use data from Trello to integrate into other systems, for example publishing cards as blog posts or mini-websites.

 ### What I Don’t Like